Bodmer/TFT_eSPI/README.md

+A [Beta test branch](https://github.com/Bodmer/TFT_eSPI/tree/2.4.0-Beta) has been created, this has some new anti-aliased line functions (drawSpot, drawWideLine and drawWedgeLine), see the new Anti-aliased_Clock_v3 example.
+Comments in discussions tab (not issues at the moment please) are welcome.

 A new ["Discussions"](https://github.com/Bodmer/TFT_eSPI/discussions) facility has been added for Q&A etc. Use the ["Issues"](https://github.com/Bodmer/TFT_eSPI/issues) tab only for problems with the library.
 Thanks!
 # News
 1. Viewports can now be applied to sprites e.g. spr.setViewport(5, 5, 20, 20); so graphics can be restricted to a particular area of the sprite.
 This operates in the same way as the TFT viewports, see 2. below.